Hyperversal-Blocks/whitepaper/README.md

 you can integrate this within your mobile or webapp or just run it as a node.

 Averveil also allows the user to generate Zero-Knowledge based proofs of data and submit them on-chain for some verifier interested in buying their data.
-Data is what drove this technological advancement and it is indeed not going anywhere.
+Data is what drove this technological advancement, and it is indeed not going anywhere.

 #### Averveil x Swarm Foundation (Grant)